-To be disabled under IDEA, a student must have certain characteristics that adversely affect educational performance, and therefore require special education and related services.
-The disabilities are defined in the IDEA under Part B Regulations.
-They appear in 34 Code of Federal Regulations (CFR), Part 300, and Sections 300.7 to 300.18, Children with Disabilities.
+To be disabled under IDEA, a student must have certain characteristics or conditions that adversely affect educational performance, and, therefore, that require special education and related services.
+The disabilities are defined in the IDEA under Part B: Regulations.
+They appear in 34 Code of Federal Regulations (CFR), Part 300 Child with a Disability.
 The terms will be listed in this section as they appear in the CFR.
 The definitions can be found in APPENDIX E.